Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Tight-binding Hamiltonian

 \section{Tight-binding Hamiltonian $H_{\rm TB}$}

 This Appendix provides some details for the TB Hamiltonian $H_{\rm TB}$ in Eq.~\eqref{HTB}, including its connection with the Slater-Koster formalism and the U(1)-valley symmetry.
-In addition, how to express it in the valley representation is shown.
+In addition, how to transform it from the $p_{x,y}$-orbital representation to the valley representation is shown.

 The proposed simplest TB model for the MA-TBG possesses two orbitals of $p_x$ and $p_y$ on each lattice site \cite{Yuan2018, Po2018, Kang1, Fanyang}, holding the form,